About Us

 For TransEstrie, determination is embodied by our continued perseverance in working towards the achievement of our mission and vision, despite the many barriers in our path.

-any pronouns, no titles
+they/them, no titles

 Head of general coordination and networking